rwxrob/zet/20211021191134/README.md

-# Podman Actual Is Objectively Superior to Docker
+# Podman Actually Is Objectively Superior to Docker

 Installing `systemd` in containers running with `podman` is drop-dead simple.
 Just install `podman`.
 Alias `docker` to `podman` if you want.